Skip to main content

 Parkinson's Disease Screening in Skilled Nursing Facilities

-GIA® screens for Parkinson's Disease in skilled nursing facilities through a single conversational interaction lasting under 5 minutes.
+GIA® screens for Parkinson's Disease in skilled nursing facilities through a single conversational interaction lasting 40 seconds.
 She analyzes over 2,500 speech biomarkers using Voice AI, Computer Vision, and Speech Biomarkers.
 Screening performance: AUC 0.97 — peer-reviewed.
-Results are delivered to the clinician in 60 seconds.
+Results are delivered to the clinician in under 2 minutes.
 Zero additional staff required.
-510(k) cleared.
+Peer-reviewed across 19 published studies.

 GIA® conducts screening conversations at the bedside, in the activity room, or by landline from the resident’s room — fitting naturally into existing daily routines without adding to nursing workload.